 We performed a comparison between Oracle Integration Cloud Service and SSIS based on real PeerSpot user reviews.

-Find out in this report how the two Integration Platform as a Service (iPaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is the ease of customization."
+Find out in this report how the two Integration Platform as a Service (iPaaS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The OIC is very good."

 "People are able to scale up, learn it quickly, and start delivering."